 - The Cyber Law Course examines areas of the law that directly relate to information technology, including criminal law, national security law, and international law.
 The interaction between network systems and security-related law is also covered.

 As a Cyber Legal Advisor, you would provide legal advice to data protection companies or cybersecurity companies on cyber law or regulations that influence cyber policies.

 A legal role in the cybersecurity field is a unique position in a growing industry.
-Cleveland-Marshall’s MLS program is student-centered and relevant to today’s legal professionals.
+CSU College of Law’s MLS program is student-centered and relevant to today’s legal professionals.
 It enables you to maneuver within the legal and cybersecurity realms in any industry.

-Cleveland-Marshall’s innovative online Master of Legal Studies (MLS) in Cybersecurity and Data Privacy takes an integrative approach to education, preparing professionals to understand the technical and business dimensions of cybersecurity and privacy as well as current laws and regulations.
-The part-time and fully online program is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall College of Law and other leading practitioners in the field, with a focus on relevant, real-world experience.
+CSU College of Law’s innovative online Master of Legal Studies (MLS) in Cybersecurity and Data Privacy takes an integrative approach to education, preparing professionals to understand the technical and business dimensions of cybersecurity and privacy as well as current laws and regulations.
+The part-time and fully online program is led by faculty from the Center for Cybersecurity and Privacy Protection at Cleveland State University College of Law and other leading practitioners in the field, with a focus on relevant, real-world experience.
 Also, the MLS degree is designed for professionals who need to understand the significant legal and business risks posed by cybersecurity and data privacy.
 Lastly, the program prepares graduates with the knowledge and necessary skills to enter these fast-growing fields and to advance to senior positions within organizations.

 Want to Learn More?

 December 19, 2022